Skip to content

 Attack surfaces: database breach exposes all hashes; offline cracking converts weak hashes to passwords; rainbow tables, timing attacks.

-2. Server stores only the 32-byte public key β€” mathematically useless without the private key.
+3. Server stores only the 32-byte public key β€” mathematically useless without the private scalar.

-Attack surfaces eliminated: no hashes to steal, no offline cracking possible, replay attacks are provably impossible (each proof binds to a fresh server-issued challenge).
+Attack surfaces eliminated: no hashes to steal, no offline cracking possible, no password oracle, replay attacks are provably impossible (each proof binds to a fresh server-issued challenge).

 When should I use it?